Q and A

 Will I be positive if I slept with an HIV positive person without a condom?

 Even if your partner is HIV positive and you did not use a condom, the risk is usually less than 1 in 100 (less than 1%).
-This might be less than 1 in 500.
+For some sex the risk might be less than 1 in 500.

 So out of thousands of people who have a risk of catching HIV, some will become positive.
-For some people this might be from their first risky exposure.
+For some people this might be the first time they have sex.

 HIV is therefore generally a low risk event, but with potentially serious outcomes.
 Taking an HIV testing to know your HIV status is a good idea.